 If you are looking for implants, you should have a check-up with your dentist to see which treatment is best for you.

 Mini dental implants are implants that are used to replace one or several teeth, or used to hold removable dentures in place.
-The implants are inserted into the jawbone with a one-piece screw that is less than 3mm in diameter, with a ball shaped end that protrudes from the jawbone.
-Mini dental implants can replace most types of teeth, and can be used in place of bridges, dentures, fixed crowns and can secure lower arch dentures.
-The part that is implanted into your jaw is made from titanium, and can become permanently fused with your bone.
+The implants are inserted into the jawbone with a one-piece screw that is less than 3mm in diameter, with a ball-shaped end that protrudes from the jawbone.
+Mini dental implants can replace most types of teeth and can be used in place of bridges, dentures, and fixed crowns and can secure lower arch dentures.
+The part that is implanted into your jaw is made from titanium and can become permanently fused with your bone.

 There are some conditions when it is not recommended to get implants.
 Mini dental implants are especially not recommended for children or anyone whose mouth isn’t fully developed because the implant can become surrounded by the bone when it grows.
 Mini implants don’t require as much bone density as conventional implants, but you might not be able to have implants if you have severe decay and bone loss.